NanoFerreira/SWE_MainProject_Team1/README.md

 •Juan Ferreira     [Resume](Juan_Resume.md)

 # Team Assignments
-•To distribute work efficiently for this project, we assigned our three-person team to three roles: Workflow manager, Database manager, and External communicator.
+•To distribute work efficiently for this project, we are dividing our workflow in two different ways.
+- For each of the main three project Sprints (UI, Technology, Implementation), we have delegated a lead programmer for each sprint.
+While we will all share the workload for each sprint.
+The lead programmer will focus on laying the foundation for each respective sprint.
+- Additionally, we have divided our roles in a general sense throughout all sprints.

 • Click [here](TeamAssignments.md) for a detailed explanation of what technologies and tools we are using and why.